samsieber/pdfium-render-text-garbage/README.md

   * Note that the two generated files are ignored by git
 * `cd release && ./serve.sh`

+## Diagnosing the issue

+We render the text by making a small text structure - checkout text.rs.
+We build the pdf, and render it.
+The text we set is "new test" but extra junk is included at the end.
+And fetching the text out via the API before even rendering the image shows the same junk.
+We log that in the console

 ## File Structure

 The release directory is mostly prebuilt and contains everything except the stuff we compile ourselves: